mdkmotsuenyane/mdkmotsuenyane/README.md

 - I'm currently learning C#, .Net framework and PHP

 Interests:
-- I love basketball i would like to thik of myself as the Stephen Curry of Tech
+- I love basketball i would like to think of myself as the Stephen Curry of Tech
 - Video Games
 - Artwork